mapsteps/ultimate-dashboard/readme.txt

 11. Modules Screen

 == Changelog ==
+= 3.8.4 | November 15, 2024 =
+* Tested up to WordPress 6.7
-= 3.8.3 | September 30, 2024 =
+* Fixed: Issue where the custom admin logo won't show after the release of WordPress 6.7 = 3.8.3 | September 30, 2024 =
 * New: Onboarding Wizard
 * New: Hide admin bar for specific user roles